Covert racism: Political advertising

-Both anger and fear have been proposed as the emotional responses that prompt racial thinking in the viewers of these kinds of political advertisements, with fear stemming from white people having to share resources they see as scarce with minorities, or anger that manifests as blaming minorities for social issues.
+Both anger and fear have been proposed as the emotional responses that prompt racial thinking in the viewers of these kinds of political advertisements, with fear stemming from white people having to share resources they see as scarce with minorities or anger that manifests as blaming minorities for social issues.

 Even in more recent US elections, racial cues can be seen in political advertising.
-Some examples include Mitt Romney’s ‘Obama isn’t Working’ slogan In the 2012 elections, emphasizing the implicit use of the stereotype of black people being lazy to undermine Barack Obama's campaign and black people in general, and imply that they were gaining advantages at the expense of white people.
-However, in research surrounding race and the 2016 elections, some findings observe that more explicit racism, as opposed to implicit racial cues, have become more effective in driving white voters' choices.
+Some examples include Mitt Romney's 'Obama isn't Working' slogan in the 2012 elections, emphasizing the implicit use of the stereotype of black people being lazy to undermine Barack Obama's campaign and black people in general and imply that they were gaining advantages at the expense of white people.
+However, in research surrounding race and the 2016 elections, some findings observe that more explicit racism, as opposed to implicit racial cues, has become more effective in driving white voters' choices.